How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Your network is important | Speak to friends who’ve held similar roles or reach out to professionally-oriented networks in addition to brainstorming members of professional associations. |
+Your Network is Important | Talk to your friends who have had similar experiences or reach out to professionally-oriented networks as well doing brainstorming members of professional associations. |

-Be confident & concise | Be clear about your experience as well as your achievements and expectations.
-Focus on tangible results. |
+Be confident & concise | Speak clearly about your experiences, achievements and job expectations.
+Highlight Tangible Results. |

-Stay flexible | Consider alternative incentives such as the performance-based bonuses instead of Base salary (?).
-Make sure to remain professional during the negotiation process. |
+Stay flexible | Consider alternative incentives such as incentive structures based on performance rather than Base salary. (?).
+Keep your professional conduct during the negotiation process. |

-Practice active listening | Listening is equally as important as speaking during these kinds of conversations.
-Consider what you’ve learned from these conversations and incorporate it into any future negotiations you’ll likely take part in. |
+Practice active listening | Listening is equally as important in these types of conversations.
+You can take the lessons you’ve learned away from these conversations and apply it to future negotiations that you’re likely to take part in. |

 Frequently asked questions